valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 **Available since:** 4.0.0

-Exported API to call any Redis command from modules.
+Exported API to call any Valkey command from modules.

-* **cmdname**: The Redis command to call.
+* **cmdname**: The Valkey command to call.
 * **fmt**: A format specifier string for the command's arguments.
 Each of the arguments should be specified by a valid type specification.
 The format specifier can also contain the modifiers `!`, `A`, `3` and `R` which